Tori-Greg/Danny-Ma-SQL-Challenge-Dannys-Diner/README.md

 ![](ERD.JPG)

-**_The Entity Relationship diaagram shows the relationships and connections between all tables in the database._**
+**_The Entity Relationship diagram shows the relationships and connections between all tables in the database._**